Westcott $g$ Factors Extended to Arbitrary Neutron Energy Spectra: Calculating Westcott Factors

 \subsubsection{\texttt{\textup{WestcottFactors}}}

-Starting with the ENDF/B-VIII version of the library, nuclear data were released in Generalized Nuclear Database Structure (GNDS) format \citep{Brown20} alongside the ENDF-6 format.
-The GNDS format was developed to make nuclear data more accessible through the use of modern computational tools, and it lends itself to interpretation and manipulation by a variety of Python data science packages such as \texttt{pandas} \citep{McKinney10}.
-In this work, we developed Python scripts to work with \texttt{FUDGE} \citep{Mattoon23, FUDGE-GitHub} to extract data from ENDF/B-VIII.1 and interpolate the neutron-capture cross sections stored in MF=3, MT=102.
-As part of the \texttt{WestcottFactors} package, a representative Jupyter notebook is included that provides users with the capability to extract cross sections from GNDS-formatted data, although this is not necessary to use the tool because capture cross-section data from ENDF/B-VIII.1 are already included with the package \citep{WestcottFactors-GitHub, WestcottFactors-PyPI}.
+Starting with the ENDF/B-VIII version of the library, nuclear data were released in the GNDS format~\citep{Brown20} alongside the ENDF-6 format.
+The GNDS format was developed to make nuclear data more accessible through the use of modern computational tools, and it was written in an XML-hierarchichal format that lends itself to interpretation and manipulation by a variety of Python data science packages such as \texttt{pandas}~\citep{McKinney10}.
+In this work, we developed Python scripts to work with \texttt{FUDGE}~\citep{Mattoon23, FUDGE-GitHub} to extract data from ENDF/B-VIII.1 and interpolate the neutron-capture cross sections stored in MF=3, MT=102.
+As part of the \texttt{WestcottFactors} package, a representative Jupyter notebook is included that provides users with the capability to extract cross sections from GNDS-formatted data, although this is not necessary to use the tool because capture cross-section data from ENDF/B-VIII.1 are already included with the package~\citep{WestcottFactors-GitHub, WestcottFactors-PyPI}.

-Numerical integration methods in the \texttt{scipy} package \citep{Virtanen20} were then used to integrate over the cross sections and neutron density distributions to evaluate Westcott $g$ factors according to Eq.~\ref{eq:gw_integral}.
+Numerical integration methods in the \texttt{scipy} package~\citep{Virtanen20} were then used to integrate over the cross sections and neutron flux distributions to evaluate Westcott $g$ factors according to Eq.~\ref{eq:gw_integral}.
 The scripts used to perform these calculations have been packaged into the \texttt{WestcottFactors} tool, along with CSV-formatted cross-section data parsed from ENDF/B-VIII.1 and explanatory Jupyter notebooks to demonstrate and interact with the code.
-The open-source \texttt{WestcottFactors} package is available via a publicly-accessible GitHub repository and PyPI package \citep{WestcottFactors-GitHub, WestcottFactors-PyPI}. \texttt{WestcottFactors} leverages modern scientific computing libraries to provide a robust method for calculating Westcott $g$ factors in a way that is transparent and traceable end-to-end.
+The open-source \texttt{WestcottFactors} package is available via a publicly-accessible GitHub repository and PyPI package~\citep{WestcottFactors-GitHub, WestcottFactors-PyPI}. \texttt{WestcottFactors} leverages modern scientific computing libraries to provide a robust method for calculating Westcott $g$ factors in a way that is transparent and traceable end-to-end.
 It can also be easily modified to ingest data from future versions of the ENDF library as they are released.